Lawmakers in Olympia seek new campaign-disclosure and ethics rules

 - Woman killed in wrong-way collision with ambulance on I-5

-“This is a bipartisan bill, and campaign-finance transparency is a bipartisan issue,” Billig said Thursday, noting that two Republicans have signed on as co-sponsors, including GOP Sen. Mark Miloscia of Federal Way, who chairs the State Government Committee where the bill will be discussed.
+“This is a bipartisan bill, and campaign-finance transparency is a bipartisan issue,” Billig said Thursday, noting that two Republicans have signed on as co-sponsors, including Sen. Mark Miloscia of Federal Way, who chairs the State Government Committee, where the bill will be discussed.

-Billig also plans to reintroduce his campaign-finance legislation that was blocked by Senate Republicans in 2015 at the last minute.
+Billig also plans to reintroduce his campaign-finance legislation that Senate Republicans blocked in 2015 at the last minute.

 That proposal required nonprofit organizations that spend $25,000 or more on elections to disclose their 10 largest donors of $10,000 or more.